peter/tracking-pixel/README.md

 ## Viewing Database Data with the MongoDB Console

-Checking tracking events directly in the database (requires installed MongoDB):
+You can check tracking events directly in the database (requires installed MongoDB):

 ```sh
 npm run dev-db